Yokota and Misawa honor guardsmen complete USAF Honor Guard basic course

+This is the first time the U.S. Air Force Honor Guard instructors had come to Yokota to instruct base honor guardsmen (BHG) representing YAB and Misawa AB.

+“Six of those members came down from Misawa Air Base to receive this course and it’s beneficial to them as well,” said Tech.
+Sgt.
+Michael Reynolds, NCO in charge of the Yokota Honor Guard.

-Base honor guardsmen from Yokota Air Base and Misawa AB pose for a photo with U.S. Air Force Honor Guard instructors from the Joint Base Anacostia-Bolling, Washington, D.C. at Yokota Air Base, Japan, March 28, 2024 after a basic Protocol, Honors and Ceremonies course graduation ceremony.
-With over 80 training hours, BHG members learned training and procedural guidance for rendering proper military funeral honors and ceremonies to include pallbearing, firing party, colors, maintenance and wear of the ceremonial uniform.
-(U.S. Air Force photo by Yasuo Osakabe)
+Over 80 training hours, twenty BHG members learned and received certifications involving training and procedural guidance for rendering proper military funeral honors and ceremonies included pallbearing, firing party, colors, maintenance and wear of the ceremonial uniform.

+“The great benefit was BHG members got to solidify their skills, while also learning better techniques on how to perform ceremonies,” said Salinas.

+“The training was absolutely amazing, we were able to slightly modify some aspects during the course,” said Salinas.
+“We could hone in on what they do most; colors ceremonies and dignified transfers.”

 |Date Taken: